-Mr. Tulley, the BOE president, followed up with a question, if there “was a particular reason to go from top to bottom instead of the other way around, from the bottom up.”
+Mr. Tulley, the BOE president, followed up with a question if there “was a particular reason to go from top grades down instead of the other way around.”
 The CC cheerpersons response was in line with what the reformers say.
 That the CC determined what is required to be “career and college ready,” so they had to go from those requirements down to lower grades.

 It is exactly the approach that has been questioned by parents and educators for many reasons.

-Two, by deriving the standards from the top without assistance of experts in child development field, the reformers arrived to age inappropriate standards in lower grades.
+Two, by deriving the standards from the top without the assistance of experts in the child development field, the reformers arrived at age-inappropriate standards in lower grades.

-The management came to cheerpersons rescue by claiming that other districts are looking up Malverne UFSD website and downloading the developed materials.
+The management came to cheerpersons rescue by claiming that other districts are looking up the Malverne school district website and downloading the developed materials.
 This fact, in management’s view, confirms the quality of the materials.

 Dr. Spiro announced that significant anti-flooding measures were undertaken at M.W.
 Downing and Davison Ave schools.
 They were already tested by heavy rains and no flooding occurred.